gonum/website/content/post/word_ladder.md

 This is because the lazy optimisation depends on only expanding neighbourhoods once and avoiding parts that are not accessible from the given end points, but the all pairs shortest paths algorithm repeatedly expands neighbourhoods and examines the entire graph, so it makes sense to do work up front and retain the results.

 The learning we can take from this is that one particular graphical approach that suits one particular problem may be a poor fit for another, even closely related, problem.
 So an understanding of the problem that you are attempting to solve and at least a passing understanding of the algorithmic details of the functions that you plan to use are crucial for being able to choose an appropriate graph implementation.
-As an aside, the diversity of problems that graphs can be used to address has been the one of the biggest challenges in designing the graph packages' API.
+As an aside, the diversity of problems that graphs can be used to address has been one of the biggest challenges in designing the graph packages' API.

 For additional fun, an extension that we can look into is the widest doublet, that is the doublet with the greatest number of solutions.